 Smoking is prohibited in child care centers, residential child care facilities, and maternity homes.
 Smoking in a foster home or foster group home must be limited to outside the home, or in a well-ventilated area away from the immediate living area, and only after submitting a plan acceptable to Department Of Health And Social Services that addresses how children in care will be protected from smoke.
 Child care homes and child care group homes must ensure that while children are in care, cigarettes or other smoking products, and ashtrays, lighters, or other smoking accessories are not visible or accessible to children and that the home does not smell of smoke from cigarettes or other smoking products.
 Any vehicle used to transport children must also be smoke-free.[ii]

 Smoking is also not allowed in a room, chamber, or other place under the control of the state while a public meeting or public assembly is in progress.
-It is also not permitted in an office where dental care, health care, or the healing arts are practiced, a public or private laboratory associated with dental care, health care, or the healing arts if the laboratory is located within the same premises as where dental care, health care, or the healing arts are practiced, and in public or private hospitals, or other nonresidential health care institutions or facilities.
-This restriction does not apply to a public or private office or facility providing mental health services.[iii]
+It is also not permitted in an office where dental care, health care, or the healing arts are practiced, a public or private laboratory associated with dental care, health care, or the healing arts if the laboratory is located within the same premises as an office where dental care, health care, or the healing arts are practiced, and a public or private hospital, or other nonresidential health care institution or facility; this paragraph does not apply to a public or private office or facility that is engaged primarily in providing mental health services.[iii]

 In Alaska, smoking in any form is prohibited in indoor places including public or private elementary or secondary schools, preschools, or children’s day care facilities conducted in a building that is also a private residence.
 This restriction applies only during the hours when the residence is being used as a school or day care facility and only to the specific building in which the school or day care facility is located.
 The prohibition does not apply to a designated smoking area that is properly ventilated or equipped with an exhaust fan in a public or private elementary or secondary school if the area is located in a room where minors are not permitted.
 A smoking area must also be designated in the school to comply with a collective bargaining agreement covering employees who work in the school.